bosagora/agora-chain/README-en.md

   ./agora.sh
   agora.sh version 2.0.0
   Usage: ./agora.sh PROCESS FLAGS.
-  PROCESS can be el-node, cl-node, validator, docker-compose, docker-compose-monitoring, start, stop, upgrade
+  PROCESS can be el-node, cl-node, validator, docker-compose, docker-compose-monitoring, start, stop, exec, upgrade

   ./agora.sh network <network to change>
          - <network to change> is one of mainnet, testnet, and devnet, and the default is mainnet.